cybertec-postgresql/db_migrator/README.md

 ### `partitions` ###

+Delete rows from this table if you don't want a partitioned table in PostgreSQL.

 - `schema` (type `name`): schema of the partitioned table

 - `table_name` (type `name`): name of the partitioned table